 You see, right now you’re competing within a niche that's still relatively sheltered from the wider public since songwriting isn’t as glamorized as performing.
 On the other hand, a national show airing on a major network such as NBC, and featuring some of the biggest stars in modern music, will result in this niche becoming much more crowded than it already is and more difficult for amateur songwriters to break into.
 This will be similar to what American Idol, The Voice, and X-Factor did to singing 15 years ago.
 And if you don’t want to get left behind when this starts happening, it would be smart to start making preparations now.

 Like many aspiring songwriters, you've probably already lost a lot of time procrastinating and wondering if you have what it takes.
 Don't end up wondering what happened; make it happen.
 It's time to kick off your songwriting career and get a head start on the next era of the songwriting business.
-If you're not sure where to begin, I invite you to sign up for a Tunedly Unlimited or Tunedly Lite account today and you will see how it all falls into place.
+If you're not sure where to begin, I invite you to sign up for Tunedly membership today and you will see how it all falls into place.

 All the best! « return to blog